Rightpoint/SketchyCode/README.md

 There are a few practical uses for generating code from Sketch, like synchronizing text styles and color paletes.
 There are also a few experimental ideas, like generating UIView subclasses, and replacing Interface Builder.
-The last two are probably terrible ideas, but fun they are fun to explore.
+These aspirations are described in further detail in [Phase Two](PhaseTwo.md).

 # Does it work?
 As a PoC, here is a template that will generate a